Tools of the Trade

 Windsurf and Antigravity also built on VS Code's open-source foundation, each baking their own AI features directly into the editor.
 That's why they all look similar (same sidebar, same file explorer, same layout) but each has its own approach to AI built in rather than added as extensions.

-So when you learn VS Code, you're not learning one tool — you're learning the interface that nearly every agent-assisted tool uses.
+So when you learn VS Code, you're not learning one tool — you're learning the interface that nearly every agent workspace platform uses.

 Claude Code: terminal or VS Code?